azliuu/CSE13s/hw6/DESIGN.md

         return the increment
 }
 ```
 This function handles the case in wordle where a letter is yellow.
 This signifies that the letter is inside the word, but not at that specific position.
 This allows us to filter out every word that does not contain the letter, as well as every word that contains the same letter in that position.
-The first if check can be accomplished with the `strchr()` function with the word and given letter as arguments.
-If the function returns NULL (signifying the word does not contain the letter), then we free the word and set it's position in the list to NULL.
+If the vocab word is set to NULL by our other filter functions, then you continue the loop to the next word.The if check can be accomplished with the `strchr()` function with the word and given letter as arguments.
+If the function returns NULL (signifying the word does not contain the letter), Or if the letter in the word at the specified position is the specified letter (signifying that the letter is in the word, but in the wrong place), then we free the word and set it's position in the list to NULL.
 The words filtered is then incremented by 1.
-An else if statement is used for the second condition to represent that the letter is in the word, but tests if a word contins the letter at the same position in is freed and the locatiocn is set to NULL.
-The words filtered is then incremented by 1.
 Lastly the words filtered is returned.
 ```
 size_t filter_vocabulary_green(char letter, int position, char **vocabulary, size_t num_words) {
         create an increment variable that represents the number of words filtered for every word in vocabulary
+                if the vocab word in the vocabulary list is NULL continue the loop
                 if the letter at the given position is not equal to the given letter free the vocabulary word
                         set the vocabulary word location to NULL